tyler-ruff/blazedlabs-com/blazedLabs/content/post/policy/dmca.md

 Information sufficient to demonstrate that you are the owner of the copyrighted work or an authorized representative of such owner;
 Information reasonably sufficient to permit us to contact you, such as an address, telephone number, and, if available, an electronic mail address, if different from the information you provided in your User Account (as defined in our Terms of Use)  and
 Include the following statements:

-“I have a good faith belief that use of the material in the manner complained of is not authorized by me, my agent, or the law.”; and
+> “I have a good faith belief that use of the material in the manner complained of is not authorized by me, my agent, or the law.”;
+and;
-“The information in the notification is accurate, and under penalty of perjury, that I am authorized to act on behalf of the owner of an exclusive right that is allegedly infringed.”
+> “The information in the notification is accurate, and under penalty of perjury, that I am authorized to act on behalf of the owner of an exclusive right that is allegedly infringed.”

 The foregoing notice must be sent to our Designated Agent, whose contact information is as follows:

 * Designated Agent telephone at (833) 887-0061